 (4) The office of a member becomes vacant if, before the term for which the person holding the office was appointed expires, the person dies or resigns or is removed from office.

+[Section 96 amended: No. 3 of 2023 s.
+64 and 89.]

 97. Deputy chairperson acting as chairperson

-(1) The deputy chairperson is to perform the functions of the chairperson —
+(1) The deputy chairperson must perform the functions of the chairperson —

 (a) when the chairperson is unable to act because of illness, absence or other cause; or